AndreasSmolders/DIRUncertainty/README.md

 # DIRUncertainty
 This repository contains code to predict the uncertainty of a given deformable vector field.
-It contains:
+Up until now, the code was designed for CT-to-CT registration, and will likely not work for other registratrion.
+CT-to-syntheticCT should also work, but it was never tested.
+The codebase contains:
 - Readers for various imaging formats (dicom,mha,nrrd,nifti,...) to read the input images (fixed and moving images) and corresponding vector fields.
+For vector fields, it is better to use another format than DICOMr.
+The DICOM standard for vector fields is difficult to read, and we did not succeed in making a general reader.
+Therefore try to convert them yourself to a simpler format, or make an issue in this repo so we try to read them.
 - A pipeline which predicts the uncertainty associated with the registration.
 This registration is based on the two images (i.e. the local contrast) and the DVF (i.e the registration itself)
 - Writers to write the predicted uncertainty into any of the above file formats
 - Three follow up processing pipelines: